 A: Yes, the options outlined in the DSA procedure PR 15-03 can be combined.
 Show the location and the square footages on the Site Landscape Area Location Plan with a description of the type of rehabilitation or removal, and show the entire area of the previously irrigated landscaped area.

-15: If an existing irrigated landscape area is taken out of service by new paving, hardscape or a building, what happens if only a portion of the existing irrigated landscape is covered?
+15: If an existing irrigated landscape area is taken out of service by new paving, hardscape or a building, what is the procedure for the remainder of irrigated landscape area?

 A: To receive credit toward the District Landscape Account (DLA) or the Minimum Rehabilitated Landscape Area (MRLA) for a specific project, the area being removed must be a previously landscaped area with an irrigation system.
-Any portions of the remaining existing landscape irrigation system that are modified to accommodate the project must also comply with the current version of the Model Water Efficient Landscape Ordinance (MWELO), per the CALGreen Outdoor Water Use regulations, regardless of the remainder of the square footage area.
+Any portions of the remaining existing landscape irrigation system that are modified to accommodate the project must also comply with the current version of the Model Water Efficient Landscape Ordinance (MWELO), per the CALGreen Outdoor Water Use regulations.

 16: How do I determine the District Landscape Account (DLA) balance?

 A: The DLA spreadsheet is started after the district’s first submitted landscape project.
 If this spreadsheet has not been started, the balance is zero.
-If there is a spreadsheet, the DSA intake specialist at the DSA Regional Office associated with the district location can assist with finding the balance and directing you to the DSA Landscape box which is accessible to the district and all design professionals working on the project.
+If there is a spreadsheet, the DSA Intake Specialist at the DSA Regional Office in which the District is located can assist with finding the balance on the DSA Landscape box, which is accessible to the district and all design professionals working on the project.

 17: When is Part 3 of form DSA 1-L filled out?